NGWPC/nwm-rte/README.md

 ## Regionalization Workflows

 Regionalization workflows are ran via [run_region.sh](run_region.sh) and associated Python script(s) that are called.
+See the header section of the script for usage help.
 For more information, see the documentation of the `nwm-region-mgr` repository.